Terms and Conditions of Sale

 Companion Card holders are eligible to receive one complimentary WASO ticket for their carer.
 A valid Companion Card or copy thereof must be sighted at the time of booking.
 Please contact the Box Office for further information.

-Tickets to the West Australian Symphony Orchestra events are sold by the West Australian Symphony Orchestra Box Office and third parties including ticketing agents and venue box offices.
+Tickets to the West Australian Symphony Orchestra events are sold by the Perth Concert Hall and select third parties including ticketing agents and venue box offices.
+All transactions completed online through tickets.waso.com.au; including the processing of tickets, merchandise and donations appear on your statement as Perth Concert Hall.
 Tickets purchased through third parties are subject to the terms and conditions outlined by those parties.
 No ticket sold through either the West Australian Symphony Orchestra or any authorised sellers is eligible for re-sale other than where explicitly approved by the West Australian Symphony Orchestra.

 Attendees must also abide by the terms and conditions of the venue in which the performance is held.
 The West Australian Symphony Orchestra adopts the Live Performance Australia (LPA) Code of Practice for the Ticketing of Live Entertainment in Australia, available for download here.